-(12.10.2014) Delegates from almost 50 national medical associations attended the annual General Assembly of the WMA in Durban, South Africa from 8 to 11 October.
+Delegates from more than 50 national medical associations attended the annual General Assembly of the WMA in Reykjavik, Iceland from 3 to 6 October.
 Among the issues discussed were: